 Electron Microscopy Center.
 Administered as a part of the College of Science and Mathematics, the center is open to USC faculty members and students for training and research in analytical microscopy and imaging of biological and nonbiological materials.

-The center is equipped with two transmission electron microscopes, including a high resolution, 200 KV model with side-entry goniometer; digital camera; STEM and X-ray microanalysis systems; two scanning electron microscopes with X-ray microanalysis systems; a wavelength dispersive microprobe; a two-photon laser confocal microscope; an integrated scanning probe microscope; four ultra microtomes; and other modern equipment necessary for ultrastructural studies.
+The center is equipped with two transmission electron microscopes, including a high-resolution, 200 KV model with side-entry goniometer; digital camera; STEM and X-ray microanalysis systems; three scanning electron microscopes with X-ray microanalysis systems; a wavelength dispersive microprobe; a two-photon laser confocal microscope; an integrated scanning probe microscope; four ultra microtomes; and other modern equipment necessary for ultrastructural studies.

 Institute for Families in Society (IFS).
 The Institute for Families in Society seeks to enhance family well-being through education, research, and service by means of a partnership between the University of South Carolina and the broader community, including the public, private, and nonprofit sectors.
 The USC Institute for Families in Society serves as a catalyst to facilitate: